mikeizbicki/cmc-csci046/topic_00_unix/README.md

 1. This week's homework will teach you how to use continuous integration, and prepare you to submit all future assignments.
     You can find the homework at <https://github.com/mikeizbicki/continuous-integration>.

+    (If you already completed this assignment in CSCI040, you do not need to redo the steps; just submit the url.)